All Ratings

 | 87 | Blake Griffinplayer | 70 | Griffin averaged approximately 6.2 DREB/G over his career.
 This is strong defensive rebounding for a power forward, placing him in the 60-74 'Strong Defensive Rebounder' tier. | |

-| 91 | Andrei Kirilenkoplayer | 68 | Kirilenko averaged approximately 5.6 DREB/G over his career.
-This places him in the strong defensive rebounder range (60-74), solid for a forward who consistently cleaned the defensive glass. | |
+| 91 | LaMarcus Aldridgeplayer | 68 | Aldridge averaged approximately 6.9 DREB/G over his career.
+This places him in the strong defensive rebounder category, as he was consistently good at cleaning the defensive glass. | |

 | 91 | Shawn Kempplayer | 68 | Kemp averaged approximately 6.2 DREB/G over his career (8.4 total RPG minus 2.2 OREB/G).
 This places him in the strong defensive rebounder tier for a power forward. | |

-| 91 | Dirk Nowitzkiplayer | 68 | Dirk averaged 6.3 DREB/G over his career, which is strong for a power forward.
-He consistently cleaned the defensive glass and was a reliable rebounder on that end. | |
+| 91 | A.C.
+Greenplayer | 68 | Green averaged approximately 5.8 DREB/G over his career, which is strong for a power forward.
+His positioning and fundamentals made him a consistent contributor on the defensive glass throughout his long career. |